In this article, we will know in detail about FitNesse, a collaboration tool for testers and developers. Let’s get started.

 - See all FitNesse features here.

-In FitNesse, you can create Tests and Suite.
-The terms are very much the same as used in the testing world.
+With FitNesse, you can create Tests and Suites.
+The terms are very much the same as those used in the testing world.
 Tests are single script and suit is collection/group of tests.
 When you create a suit and execute it, the advantage is that all the tests in that suit are executed.
-So you need a proper planning to arrange your tests in a suit.
+So you need a proper plan to arrange your tests in a suit.

 => To download FitNesse, Click Here